qi116/iOSApp/README.md

 ## Overview
 ### Description
-App designed to connect Farmer's with their customers through an easy to use display of farmer inventory and stock.
-App will incorporate communication between users and farmers, as well as a map that allows users to see where and when Farmer's markets will be open.
+The app is designed to connect Farmers with their customers through an easy-to-use display of farmer inventory and stock.
+The app will incorporate communication between users and farmers, as well as a map that allows users to see where and when Farmer’s markets will be open.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
+[//]: # ([Evaluation of your app across the following attributes])

 - **Category:** Shopping
 - **Mobile:** Allows for users to quickly view and see real time changes to a vendor's inventory, as well as utilize a map to find where Farmer's markets are and when they are open.
 - **Story:** Provides Purdue residents an easy gateway into going to Farmer's markets, while also offering an opportunity for vendors to have another way to sell their goods.